karlospn/mytechramblings-site-source-code/content/posts/linting-a-dotnet-app-dockerfile-using-azure-pipelines.md

 Check passed!
 ```

-# Linting a dockerfile using Azure Pipelines
+# Linting the Dockerfile using Azure Pipelines

 Now it is time to put everything together on an Azure DevOps CI/CD pipeline.

-Let me show you how the pipeline looks like, I'm going to put together a pipeline that not only runs the linters, but it also builds the application image if there are no linting errors and finally scans the resulting image using security scanner.
+I'm going to put together a pipeline that not only runs the linters, but it also builds the application image if there are no linting errors and finally scans the resulting image using a security scanner.

 Here's how it looks: